 Relationship – Husband & Wife

-Charlotte was born in Huntingdon to Thomas & Mary Reynolds.
+Charlotte was born in Huntingdon to Thomas and Mary Reynolds.
 Her father was a butler and often away from home.
-In 1851 the family were living in St Mary’s Lane Huntington but sometime in the next 10 years they moved to Cambridge and by 1861 were living in Saxon Street.
+In 1851 the family were living in St Mary’s Lane Huntingdon but sometime in the next 10 years they moved to Cambridge and by 1861 were living in Saxon Street.

 Charlotte married Samuel Scarr in St Pau’s church on May 29th 1864.
-Her parents and siblings William & Martha were witnesses.
+Her parents and siblings William and Martha were witnesses.

 Samuel Scarr (1842 -1899)

-Samuel was the eldest child of Samuel & Hannah Scarr.
+Samuel was the eldest child of Samuel and Hannah Scarr.
 He was brought up in Coronation Street and became a joiner.
 He must have gone away to work as when he married Charlotte his given parish was St Luke Middlesex.
-However they set up home in Norwich St. At some point he started working for Rattee & Kett and seems to have prospered.
-In 1891 he was living still living in Norwich St with his 2 daughters and sister Sarah.
-When he died 2 houses he owned in Ainsworth St were put up for auction.
+However they set up home in Norwich Street.
+At some point he started working for Rattee and Kett and seems to have prospered.
+In 1891 he was living still living in Norwich Street with his two daughters and sister Sarah.
+When he died two houses he owned in Ainsworth Street were put up for auction.
 Samuel died in hospital but the newspaper made it clear that his home was Ainsworth Street.

 Mary Reynolds (c 1790 -1875)